Why Every Modern Household Needs a Family Finance CFO

 Why Every Family Needs a Family CFO (Even if You Aren't "Wealthy")

 There is a common misconception that “CFOs” are only for the ultra-wealthy.
 In reality, the tighter the resources, the more important the management becomes.
 The value of professional financial management extends to families of all sizes, as effective oversight can maximize the worth of financial assets, optimize expenses, and enhance estate planning benefits.
-To illustrate the expertise involved, the average salary for a wealth manager in the United States was approximately $132,000 in 2024.

 Overcoming "Silent Financial Stress"